 - This Action plan is presented as a condensed list of Actions.

 - The process whereby these Actions were identified is described under the Process for Developing Western’s CRC Equity, Diversity and Inclusion Action Plan section described above.

 - The goal of the action plan is to ensure that we are promoting equity, diversity and inclusion in our culture and practices.
 Achieving equity targets is a measure of the success in achieving our EDI action plan.

-- We view the statement of the plan as the first step in an ongoing process to revisit and refine the plan.
-Accordingly, the committee will continue to meet regularly to monitor plan implementation and to review and refine the plan as necessary.
+We view the statement of the plan as the first step in an ongoing process to revisit and refine the plan.

 The following are key actions that have been or will be undertaken as part of Western’s CRC EDI Action Plan.